 Loyalist Township has a long history as an Indigenous settlement, primarily made up of fishing and hunting camps as evidenced from archaeological assessments and artifacts found within the Township.
 The area also experienced an intensive period of European settlement around 1784.
 Many of the Loyalist settlers served in the Loyal Rangers, Jessup’s Corps and the King Royal Rangers and cleared the land to plant crops.
 Loyalist Township’s strong connection to United Empire Loyalist is rooted in generations residing in the community, creating strong familial connections that were strengthened in part by the isolated new settlement and their intense devotion to loyalist heritage.

-The cultural heritage resources of the area play a key role in the Townships identity and contributes to its economic prosperity.
+The cultural heritage resources of the area play a key role in the Township’s identity and contributes to its economic prosperity.
 It is important to recognize and protect those cultural heritage resources that preserve the cultural heritage integrity of the community.
+It is also important to continuously learn about these cultural heritage resources and their impact on the Township.
+As such, the Township will build relationships, including Indigenous cultural heritage, with Traditional Knowledge Holders and Elders to engage in the sharing of knowledge.

+The Township will meaningfully engage with and consider the interests of Indigenous communities in conserving Indigenous cultural heritage resources and consult with local Indigenous communities early in the application process whenever development and land use planning practices is proposed that may effect or impact Indigenous interests and/or inalienable rights.

 It is the intention of the Township to conserve and enhance the cultural heritage resources of the Township, so that they may be accessed and experience by all residents, visitors and future generations.
 The Township will manage and protect those resources in accordance with the policies of this plan.